BlueR00K/Note_Book_PY/OOP/context_manager_classes.md

 # Creating Context Managers Using Classes in Python

+## Syllabus

+1. Introduction: What are context managers and why are they important?
+2. The context management protocol:
+    - `__enter__` and `__exit__` methods
+    - How Python uses the protocol
+3. Using context managers with the `with` statement:
+    - Syntax and flow
+    - Resource management and guarantees
+4. Creating a basic context manager class:
+    - Step-by-step implementation
+    - Returning resources from `__enter__`
+5. Exception handling in context managers:
+    - How `__exit__` handles exceptions
+    - Suppressing vs. propagating exceptions
+6. Reusable and parameterized context managers:
+    - Accepting arguments
+    - Managing different resources
+7. Nesting and stacking context managers:
+    - Multiple context managers in one `with` statement
+    - Nested resource management
+8. Best practices and design guidelines:
+    - Always release resources
+    - Avoiding side effects
+    - Documenting context manager behavior
+9. Common pitfalls and anti-patterns:
+    - Not releasing resources on exception
+    - Failing to support reentrancy
+10. Advanced and practical examples:
+    - Real-world code samples
+    - Using `contextlib` for class/function-based managers
+    - Profiling, locking, and temporary state
+11. Further reading and resources
+12. Summary and key takeaways

-## 1. Introduction and Syllabus
+## 1. Introduction

 Context managers are a core feature in Python that allow you to allocate and release resources precisely when you want.
 They are most commonly used with the `with` statement for resource management (e.g., files, locks, network connections).
 Creating your own context managers using classes gives you fine-grained control over setup and teardown logic.

-### Syllabus

-- What is a context manager?
-- The context management protocol: `__enter__` and `__exit__`
-- Using context managers with the `with` statement
-- Creating a basic context manager class
-- Exception handling in context managers
-- Reusable and parameterized context managers
-- Nesting and stacking context managers
-- Best practices and common pitfalls
-- Real-world examples and advanced usage

 ---